South African Navy: Post war

 The acute need to re-equip the navy, including the wider Armed Forces after the lifting of apartheid-era sanctions, was addressed by the Strategic Defence Package of 1999.
 Better known as the infamous "Arms Deal", the acquisitions in the package, and those persons involved, have been repeatedly subject to substantive allegations of corruption, fraud and bribery.
 A total of R30 billion (US$4.8 billion in 1999) was pledged to the purchase of modern military equipment.
 For the navy, its share led to a total transformation from a "brown-water" force of ageing missile patrol craft and short-range submarines, to a force with significant "green-water" combat capability once again.
-In 2001, with an initial request of five vessels, later reduced to four, the German Meko A200SAN general purpose corvette design was procured (designated frigates in South Africa), along with four British Super Lynx naval helicopters, and three German Type 209/1400 diesel-powered submarines.
+In 2001, with an initial request of five vessels, later reduced to four, the German Meko A200SAN general purpose frigate design was procured, along with four British Super Lynx naval helicopters, and three German Type 209/1400 diesel-powered submarines.
 Also under construction from 1991 were three locally built T-Craft inshore patrol boats.
 As South Africa approached the millennium, and beyond, the ANC government gradually returned the Navy to a level of maritime power last seen in the 1960s and 1970s, and successfully reintegrated the service back into maritime operations with regional and international partners.